-The University Dining Services provide meals for campus residents and other students, faculty, and guests.
-The Dining Hall, located on the upper floor of the University Center of the Monticello campus, is open for breakfast, lunch and dinner, Monday-Sunday: serving brunch and dinner on the weekends.
+The UAM Dining Hall, located on the upper floor of the University Center on the Monticello campus, is open for breakfast, lunch and dinner, Monday-Sunday; serving brunch and dinner on the weekends.
 Breakfast is a well-balanced menu with warm home-style favorites and hot or cold healthy options.
 Lunch and dinner feature a wide variety of entrees such as international recipes, a full service grill, home-style comfort food, freshly made pizza and a create your own deli.
-Our popular salad bar features an abundance of fresh vegetables and fruits freshly cut each day.
-Java City and Montague's Deli, located on the first floor of the Taylor Library and Technology Center, offers a variety of flavored hand-crafted espresso beverages, iced coffees, smoothies, pastries, and made to order fresh deli sandwiches while also serving as a gathering place for students.
-The catering department offers a wide selection of choices to help you plan any of your catering needs on or off campus https://uam.catertrax. com/).
+Our popular salad bar features an abundance of fresh vegetables and fruits cut fresh daily.

+The Starbucks We Proudly Serve (WPS) and Provisions On Demand Convenience Store (POD), are located on the first floor of the Taylor Library and Technology Center.
+These two locations offer a variety of flavored hand-crafted espresso beverages, iced coffees, blended beverages, and food options ranging from snacks to meals while serving as a gathering place for students.
+Chick-fil-A, located on the first floor of the Student Success Center, is open Monday - Saturday and provides lunch and dinner service with all of the Chick-fil-A classics.